MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/kubernetes-helm.md

 # Keyword: Helm charts deploy Helm
 ---

-# Install existing applications with Helm on Azure Kubernetes Service (AKS) on Azure Stack HCI
+# Install existing applications with Helm on Azure Kubernetes Service on Azure Stack HCI

 [Helm][helm] is an open-source packaging tool that helps you install and manage the lifecycle of Kubernetes applications.
 Similar to Linux package managers such as *APT* and *Sum*, Helm is used to manage Kubernetes charts, which are packages of pre-configured Kubernetes resources.

-This article shows you how to configure and use Helm in a Kubernetes cluster on AKS on Azure Stack HCI and Windows Server
+This article shows you how to configure and use Helm in a Kubernetes cluster on Azure Kubernetes Service (AKS) on Azure Stack HCI and Windows Server

 ## Before you begin